elvissteinjr/DesktopPlus/README.md

 ## Notes

-Desktop+ only runs on Windows 8 or newer, as it uses the DXGI Desktop Duplication API which is not available on older versions of Windows.
+Desktop+ only runs on Windows 8.1 or newer, as it uses the DXGI Desktop Duplication API which is not available on older versions of Windows.
-Window mirroring through Graphics Capture requires at least Windows 10 1803 for basic support, Windows 10 2004 or newer for full support.
+Window mirroring through Graphics Capture requires at least Windows 10 1803 for basic support, Windows 10 2004 or newer for full support (some additional non-essential features require Windows 11 or Windows 11 24H2).

 ## License